 Cheiron concluded that the interest rate assumptions for all of the systems were reasonable.
 As it did in last year's report, Cheiron again recommended that the Boards annually review the economic assumptions (interest rate and inflation) prior to commencing the valuation work and adjust assumptions accordingly.
-All of the systems complied with this recommendation prior to conducting the 2023 actuarial valuations.
+All of the systems complied with this recommendation prior to conducting the 2024 actuarial valuations.

 Cheiron noted that, over the last two decades, declining interest rates have forced pension plans to either reduce their discount rates, increase their exposure to investment risk, or some combination of the two.
-For example, in June 2006, the yield on 10-year Treasury bonds (a proxy for a risk free investment) reached a high of 5.11%.
-To achieve an assumed return of 8.00%, a system's investments had to outperform the yield on the 10-year Treasury by 2.89%.
-In June 2020, the yield on the 10-year Treasury had dropped to 0.7%, and to achieve an assumed return of 6.50%, a system's investments need to exceed the 10-year Treasury yield by 5.80%.
-Even though, in this example, a system reduced its assumption by 150 basis points, it still had to take more investment risk in 2020 to meet its assumption than it did in 2002.
+For example, in June 2006, the yield on 10-year Treasury bonds (a proxy for a risk free investment) reached a high of 5.1%.
+To achieve an assumed return of 8.0%, a system's investments had to outperform the yield on the 10-year Treasury by 2.9%.
+In June 2020, the yield on the 10-year Treasury had dropped to 0.7%, and to achieve an assumed return of 6.50%, a system's investments need to exceed the 10-year Treasury yield by 5.8%.
+Even though, in this example, a system reduced its assumption by 150 basis points, it still had to take more investment risk in 2020 to meet its assumption than it did in 2006.
 Since 2020, yields on 10-year Treasury bonds have increased, reducing the expected risk premium needed to achieve the System's assumed return.
-With recent action by the Federal Reserve, 10-year Treasury bond yields have increased rapidly from 1.5% in December 2021 to 3.1% in June 2022 and 3.75% in June 2023.
+Yields on 10-year Treasury bonds have been approximately 4% during 2024; therefore, the System's investments currently only need to exceed the 10-year Treasury yield by about 2.5% to achieve the 6.50% assumed return, which is the lowest expected risk premium over the last 20 years.
 If these higher Treasury bond yields persist, plans may be able to achieve the expected return with less exposure to investment risk.
 However, if these higher Treasury bond yields prove temporary, plans could quickly find the pressure returning to further reduce discount rates or increase their exposure to investment risk.

 Cheiron discussed the nationwide movement among pension plans to lower the interest rate assumption.
 The Public Plans Database is maintained by a partnership between the Center for State and Local Government Excellence and the Center for Retirement Research at Boston College with support from the National Association of State Retirement Administrators.
 This database contains historical information on large public pension plans, including key assumptions used in their actuarial valuations.
-Digest Exhibit 3 shows the change in the interest rate assumptions for 191 public pension plans from 2002 through 2022 as of October 31, 2023.
+Digest Exhibit 3 shows the change in the interest rate assumptions for 186 public pension plans from 2003 through 2023 as of June 6, 2024.